 A testimony to that is, the UK proudly boasts of inventing World Wide Web (WWW), Telephone, Radar, Geostationary Satellite, ATM, to name a few.
 Thus it would be right to say that this romance between technology and this country is as old as time.

-The cutting edge technology developed and employed by companies here is proving its mettle, and the country is one of the front runners in the race of digital disruption.
-Be it artificial intelligence or Blockchain, be it machine learning or robotics, all these modern technologies are used in the companies and even in the start-ups here.
+The cutting-edge technology developed and employed by companies here is proving its mettle, and the country is one of the front runners in the race of digital disruption.
+Be it artificial intelligence or Blockchain, be it machine learning or robotics, all these modern technologies are used in companies and even in start-ups here.